swissclubto/swissclubto.github.io/_pages/sections/men.md

 We also meet via Zoom, on every third Wednesday of the month.

-Here are the dates of the next few events:
+{% include upcoming-events.html section="men" header="Here are the dates

-{% include upcoming-events.html section="men" %}
+of the next few events:" %}

 {% include figure image_path="/assets/images/mens-section.webp" caption="2022
 Christmas Lunch" %}